 When a youngster experiences dental trauma it can be an extremely distressing experience both for the parents and child.
 Due to the strong blood supply, dental injuries tend to bleed a lot and often appear to be more severe than they actually are.

-While most dental injuries occur when a child is a toddler, problems can begin to emerge in later life if teeth and gums are not given the appropriate care.
+While most dental injuries in children occur when the child is a toddler, problems can begin to emerge in later life if teeth and gums are not given the appropriate care.

 What shall I do if my child loses a tooth?

 Although children do lose their milk teeth from an early age, it is important that parents do not dismiss cases where a child has had an accident.
-These pearly whites serve a number of important purposes including assisting speech and learning to form words accurately.
+These milk teeth serve a number of important purposes including assisting speech and learning to form words accurately.

 For this reason, losing teeth early on can disrupt an important learning curve.
 Additionally, the milk teeth help the jaw to grow properly at an early age, ensuring there is enough space for the adult teeth to develop into.